ReliaQualAssociates/ramstk/README.md

 ```

 This is a good option if you need to file an issue as the output should be
 included in your report.

-RAMSTK installs a *.desktop file and can be found where ever applications in
+RAMSTK also installs a *.desktop file and can be
- the category Math or Science are listed.
+found where ever applications in the category Math or Science are listed.
+If you've installed in a virtual environment or other non-standard location,
+this *.desktop file may not be found.

+See the User Guide for the latest usage instructions.

 ## Documentation

-Documentation for RAMSTK can be found at [Read the Docs](https://ramstk.readthedocs.io/en/latest) You should check it out!
+Documentation for RAMSTK is built and included as release assets.
+For each
+release, you will find a pdf and html implementation of the User Guide.
+For
+each minor and major version release, you will also find a pdf and html
+implementation of the Developer's Guide.

 ## 💬&nbsp; Contributing